 Replace 2222 with your actual SSH port number.

-Enable UFW Firewall
+Enable the UFW Firewall on Debian

 With SSH access secured, enable the firewall.
 UFW blocks all incoming traffic and allows all outbound traffic by default, protecting your system from unauthorized access while permitting normal internet use.